 Washington State University Annual Interdisciplinary Conference on Social Justice

 Social justice is perhaps most often associated with fostering fairness and equity in society.
 The term, however, is wide-reaching and applicable to a significant number of fields.
 Doing social justice work within the academic context can help instructors, students, and community members develop a proclivity for social change and an awareness of the ways injustices manifest in our daily lives.
-However, we acknowledge the importance of moving beyond noticing or theorizing social problems; social justice requires action.
+However, the WSU SJCon also acknowledges the importance of moving beyond noticing or theorizing social problems; social justice requires action.

 WSU SJCON 2021 Registration (Free)Click here to register

 Our Keynote Speakers